About the Fellowship

 Research Fellows are required to be in residence at Georgetown for a two-year period.
 The fellowship permits fellows to complete a full year of research and writing before they apply to teaching positions.
 During a fellow's tenure at Georgetown, he or she will be expected to produce at least one major academic piece of scholarship.

-Each fellow works with a primary mentor and an advisory committee.
-The mentor will work closely with the fellow in the development of his or her writing project or projects, as well as his or her teaching at Georgetown.
-The advisory committee will review the written project, and will keep in close touch on all issues pertaining to the fellow's professional development.
+Each fellow works with two or more assigned mentors.
+The mentors will work closely with the fellow in the development of his or her writing project or projects, as well as his or her teaching at Georgetown.

-In the first year of the fellowship, each Research Fellow will second chair a black-letter law JD course in the area of his or her study.
+In the Fall semester of the first year of the fellowship, a Research Fellow will have the opportunity to second chair a black-letter law JD course in the area of his or her study.
 The course will be taught by a regular faculty member.
 As second chair, the Fellow will attend classes, hold office hours and teach a few of the class meetings.
 The goals are to familiarize the Fellow with a course that he or she is going to teach, to provide some experience in the classroom, and to provide mentorship in the craft of teaching.

 Research Fellows are important participants in the Fellows Seminar and Workshops, and are expected to attend both for all four semesters of the fellowship.
 Research Fellows also have the opportunity to attend scholarly symposia, lectures, and brown bag seminars for Georgetown Law faculty, to audit any courses, and to participate in the other activities of the Georgetown Fellows Collaborative.